IIIF/api/source/api/presentation/3.0/index.md

 This specification uses the following terms:

-* __embedded__: When a resource (A) is embedded within another resource (B), the complete JSON representation of resource A is present within the JSON representation of resource B, and dereferencing the URI of resource A will not result in additional important information.
+* __embedded__: When a resource (A) is embedded within another resource (B), the complete JSON representation of resource A is present within the JSON representation of resource B, and dereferencing the URI of resource A will not result in additional information.
 Example: Canvas A is embedded in Manifest B.
 * __referenced__: When a resource (A) is referenced from another resource (B), an incomplete JSON representation of resource A is present within the JSON representation of resource B, and dereferencing the URI of resource A will result in additional information.
 Typically, the `id`, `type`, and `label` properties of resource A will be included.
 Example:  Manifest A is referenced from Collection B.
 * __HTTP(S)__: The HTTP or HTTPS URI scheme and internet protocol.